klequis/income-and-expense/README.md

-> This project is a work in progress and is not ready for use.
-If you are interested in contributing open an issue and let me know.
+> **This project is a work in progress and is not ready for use.
+If you are interested in contributing open an issue and let me know.**

 # Income & Expense

+**Just a bunch of thinking**

+## Goals
+- Retrieve data from api (currently using csv files)
+- Categorize transactions based on criteria (done)
+- Report on data (monthly / yearly income & expense)
+- Export to CSV

 **A program for categorizing and reporting on banking data.**